JFtechOfficial/FCPX-macro-keyboard/README.md

 ### New/Modified Keycap Design

 Design:
-Do not obstruct top left corner (that's the spot of the keycap symbol!), keep the design centered, avoid adding design details near the canvas edges (when cutting small errors could chip them away), align to guides.
+Do not obstruct top left corner (that's the spot for the keycap symbol!), keep the design centered, avoid adding design details near the canvas edges (when cutting the keycap from the paper, small errors could chip that detail away), align to guides.
 New design must be consistent with the current one.

 Colors:
 Use one of the provided levels as background color for the keycap.
 Keep background colors consistent with their usage